phalcon-orphanage/docs/ja/reference/model-validation.rst

     }

 The above example performs a validation using the built-in validator "InclusionIn".
 It checks the value of the field "type" in a domain list.
 If the value is not included in the method then the validator will fail and return false.
-The following built-in validators are available:

 .. highlights::